And how you’re going to survive it………..

-Most parent will tell you that even a ten-minute car journey can turn into mayhem when little humans are involved.
+Almost all parents will tell you that even a ten-minute car journey can turn into mayhem when little humans are involved.
 I, for example, remember shortly after passing my test.
 I’m driving down the road with my youngest son (about 3 at the time) strapped into his seat in the back.
 He then takes his belt off as I’m moving!
 Luckily I was in a position to pull over and strap him back in.
 However, I lived I fear he would do it at a more difficult time.
 I’m glad to report he never actually did it again but you see what I mean.
+A road trip with the children can be mayhem!

 With Summer here and holidays coming thick and fast I am sharing a whole heap of tips and tricks to help both you and the kids survive any forthcoming road trips.
 So, if you have a long drive ahead of you check this out to help it go as stress-free as possible.